Thank you for viewing our profile

 From Us to You

 Hi - Our names are Nicole and Antone, and we'd like to thank you for considering us as potential parents for your child.
 We truly appreciate you taking the time to get to know more about us.
-We understand that making an adoption plan is a courageous and selfless decision, and we admire the thought you have given this.
+We hope to get the chance to know you, too.

 Family is everything to us.
 We spend many of our weekends with a large assortment of grandparents, aunts, uncles, and cousins.
 Family beach weeks, Christmas traditions, Easter egg hunts at grandma's house, all of these are treasured occasions that we can't wait to share with a new child.

 Nicole's favorite cousin is adopted, and she has known since growing up with her that she wanted to form a family through adoption.
 When we were first dating, we discussed adoption and agreed to pursue it later in our relationship.
 Originally, we also planned to have a family made up of children from adoption and through conception.
-Two years into our relationship, Nicole also found out that she would be unable to carry a healthy child to term without risks.
-We never explored concrete options for having biological children, because we had always felt strongly that we wanted to adopt and it seemed part of God's plan for us to adopt.
+Early in our relationship, Nicole also found out that she would be unable to carry a healthy child to term without risk.
+We never explored concrete options for having biological children, because we had always felt strongly that we wanted to adopt.

 The year after we married, we began the adoption process that led us to our beautiful daughter Lily.
 We met Lily's birth parents at the hospital when she was born and have maintained contact with them regularly since then with monthly letters and photos.
 We have been completely open with Lily about her adoption since she was a baby, talking to her regularly about her birth parents and reading her children's books about adoption.
 We are open to having any level of relationship with you that you prefer.

 We are already a multiracial family, and celebrating diversity is important to us.
 We want our children to learn as much as possible about their own cultural heritage, as well as other cultures.
-We have books, dolls, and toys that reflect her cultural heritage, as well as other cultures.
+As a diplomatic family, we have been immersed in different countries throughout the world and have traveled extensively around the United States.
+In our adventures, we have made friends with people from many backgrounds, ethnicities, and races.
+We have books, dolls, and toys that reflect Lily's cultural heritage, as well as other cultures.
 Like your child would be, she is accustomed to friends from different family structures and socioeconomic backgrounds.
-As a diplomatic family, we have also been immersed in different countries throughout the world and have traveled extensively around the United States.
-In our adventures, we have made friends with people from many backgrounds, ethnicities, and races.

 We are now so hopeful and excited to complete our family through a second adoption.
 Thank you for looking through our profile!